 In October, the fountain at Dilworth Park is turned off for the season to begin installation of the Rothman Institute Ice Rink.
 The fountain and subsurface reservoir and pumps are drained to prevent freezing and will remain dormant until spring.

-Pulse, a specially commissioned work of public art created by internationally recognized artist Janet Echelman will be integrated into the fountain in 2015 and will trace the path of trains traveling on the three lines below the park in real time, coded to the colors associated with each transit line.
-Thin columns of dry mist will emanate from the fountain, evoking the steam that emanated from the city's first water-pumping station that was located on this site as well as the steam from the trains at the Pennsylvania Railroad Station that was located across the street.
+Pulse, a specially commissioned work of public art created by internationally recognized artist Janet Echelman will be integrated into the programmable fountain and will trace the path of trains traveling on the three lines below the park in real time, coded to the colors associated with each transit line.
+Thin columns of dry mist will emanate from the fountain, evoking the steam that rose from the city's first water- pumping station that was located on this site as well as the steam from the trains at the Pennsylvania Railroad Station that was located across the street.
 Echelman's use of dry mist enables people to walk through the installation without getting wet.
 A description of the installation, including a simulation of this work of art, entitled Pulse, can be found by clicking here.